 I’ve been thinking a lot about the role of leadership in an organization.
-This may be because I am a C-level employee managing a not-for-profit organization, or that my father was a street gang leader in the Philippines in the 1950s, or that my great uncle was a guerrilla warfare soldier during World War II.
+This may be because I am a C-level employee managing a not-for-profit organization, my father was a street gang leader in the Philippines in the 1950s, or my great uncle was a guerrilla warfare soldier during World War II.
 Leadership is in my DNA.
 I’ve always been fascinated by the way leadership manifests itself within a body of people, the behavior of those in charge, and the decision-making process leaders take to achieve their goals.

 What makes a great leader?
 In his 2014 TedTalk, Simon Sinek, management theorist for the Rand Corporation and advisor to the US military, proposes that good leadership starts with safety and trust.
 Instilling the feeling of safety is imperative to establishing trust and building mutually beneficial relationships.
 Here are some other interesting points that Sinek presents on leadership:

 If these elements are key indicators of strong leadership, how do individuals respond when strong leadership is lacking?
 As a member of a senior management team, how do I approach performance issues in my employees?
 How do I determine a course of action to improve the internal climate and morale at work?
 What do I do to build social responsibility?

 In the context of business, social responsibility is understood as a set of initiatives aimed at delivering a positive environmental impact and benefiting consumers, employees, communities, stakeholders, and the public.

 Investopedia defines social responsibility as follows: “Businesses, in addition to maximizing shareholder value, should act in a manner that benefits society.”